jeffpar/pcjs.v1/devices/pc/machine/5170/README.md

 in the ROM; it defaults to UNINSTALLED and stays UNINSTALLED, since no UI or configuration property is currently provided.

-The rest of a Model 5170 machine's configuration is normally handled through CMOS settings, such as the number and type of floppy diskette drives, which can be configured with the &lt;[ChipSet](/docs/pcjs/chipset/)&gt; *floppies* property;
+The rest of a 5170 machine's configuration is normally handled through CMOS settings, such as the number and type of floppy diskette drives, which can be configured with the &lt;[ChipSet](/docs/pcjs/chipset/)&gt; *floppies* property;
 e.g.: